 I Swear

-I Swear is a 2025 British biographical drama that follows the real‑life journey of John Davidson, a Scottish man who was diagnosed with severe Tourette syndrome at 15.
-The film, directed, written and produced by Kirk Jones, shows how John navigates the ups and downs of growing up in a working‑class family in Galashiels, dealing with the stigma of his tics, and eventually finding purpose through kindness and community work.
-Robert Aramayo gives a standout performance as Davidson, while Maxine Peake, Shirley Henderson and Peter Mullan support him in key roles that highlight the people who help him along the way.
+I Swear is a 2025 British biographical comedy‑drama that follows the real‑life journey of John Davidson, a Scottish man who was diagnosed with Tourette syndrome at 15.
+Directed, written and produced by Kirk Jones, the film stars Robert Aramayo as the titular John, with Maxine Peake, Shirley Henderson and Peter Mullan in key supporting roles.
+Scott Ellis Watson makes his acting debut as the young John, while Aramayo spent three months in Galashiels learning everything he could about the real Davidson to bring authenticity to the role.

 Showtimes in English at Cinemas in Madrid